Estate Planning and Probate Information

 Choices When You Make Your Estate Plan – This white paper helps clients start thinking about the choices they face when making a will or trust.
 It doesn’t substitute for in-person legal advice but helps make the process more efficient.

-A Personal Representative’s Guide to Probate – This white paper guides clients through what is involved with being a personal representative, whether executor or administrator.
+A Kentucky Personal Representative’s Guide to Probate – This white paper guides Kentucky clients through what is involved with being a personal representative, whether executor or administrator.
 It is also useful for beneficiaries who are trying to understand the process.
+While the details of the process vary between North Carolina and Kentucky, the concepts are similar.

 Estate Process Flowchart – This flowchart shows the decision tree to determine if a full probate administration is necessary.